 The term ‘icon wine’ is ubiquitous in the fine wine trade yet difficult to precisely define – what makes a wine truly exceptional?
-An ensemble of different elements is required – namely outstanding terroir, winemaking and historical pedigree – bound together in perfection, to forge something far greater than the sum of its parts.
+An ensemble of different elements is required – namely, outstanding terroir, winemaking, and historical pedigree – bound together in perfection to forge something far greater than the sum of its parts.

 1. Achaval Ferrer – Altamira single-vineyard Malbec

-This one is very special.
-An exceptional terroir has given rise to a truly exceptional wine, one of Argentina’s best in fact.
+This one is extraordinary.
+An exceptional terroir has given rise to a truly exceptional wine, one of Argentina’s best, in fact.
 Situated at 1,050 meters above sea level in the Valle de Uco, Altamira is 12 hectares of ungrafted Malbec that ripens to perfection year after year, producing super-concentrated yet elegant wines, which give both immediate pleasures and which can age beautifully.
 The brand was launched in 1998 when its Argentine and Italian founders came together to make single-vineyard wines.
 And to think, Altamira was almost ripped out and replaced with garlic bulbs by the former owners of this majestic property!

 2. Vina Cobos – Volturno Cabernet Sauvignon/Malbec blend

 Who would have thought that a blend of Argentine Cabernet Sauvignon and Malbec could yield such spectacular results?
-The winery was founded by American winemaker Paul Hobbs and Andrea Marchiori – today their signature blend Volturno always receives very high scores and is keenly sought-after, both at home and abroad.
+The winery was founded by American winemaker Paul Hobbs and Andrea Marchiori – today, their signature blend Volturno always receives very high scores and is keenly sought-after, both at home and abroad.
 Its power, depth, balance, and complexity are among the many reasons to love Volturno, and there’s no reason why you shouldn’t snap up a bottle soon.
-Volumes produced are small and as its reputation keeps growing, so too will the asking price.
+Volumes produced are small, and as its reputation keeps growing, so too will the asking price.

 3. Bodega Colome – Altura Maxima Malbec

-The fruit for this superlative Malbec comes from the highest vineyard in the world, which is located in the northern part of the Calchqui Valley at 3000m above sea level.
-Small amounts – typically 20/25 barrels in total – of Altura Maxima are produced each year, the wine is aged for 24 months in used French oak barrels, adding structure and texture.
+The fruit for this superlative Malbec comes from the highest vineyard globally, which is located in the northern part of the Calchqui Valley at 3000m above sea level.
+Small amounts – typically 20/25 barrels in total – of Altura Maxima are produced each year, and the wine is aged for 24 months in used French oak barrels, adding structure and texture.
 The results are mind-blowing, perfectly balanced examples of power and finesse, bursting with dark black fruits, cherries, blackberries, and spices.
 ‘Exquisite’ is the word.

 4. Luigi Bosca – Icono Cabernet Sauvignon/Malbec blend

 Argentina has done it again!
 Luigi Bosca’s self-proclaimed icon wine is a surefire hit, a seductive Cabernet/Malbec blend that effortlessly demonstrates the remarkable potential of the Lujan de Cuyo terroir for Bordeaux’s signature grape variety.
 Produced since 2005, Icono comes from 90-year-old vines in Las Compuertas, 1,050 meters above sea level.
-Powerful dark fruit and silky smooth tannins are its trademark, unsurprisingly Icono sells out quickly upon release.
+Powerful dark fruit and silky smooth tannins are its trademarks; unsurprisingly, Icono sells out quickly upon release.